 Tinnitus may interfere with your sleeping.
 But with the steps below, you can learn more about sleeping with tinnitus.

-In the quiet of your bedroom the constant ringing or buzzing in your ear may become particularly annoying and deprive you of a good night's rest.
+In the quiet of your bedroom the constant ringing in your ear may become particularly annoying and deprive you of a good night's rest.

 However, you can take several steps to help you sleep with tinnitus.
 The RNID fact sheet on how to sleep with tinnitus provides the following useful advice: